JoshuaWise/expression-sandbox/README.md

 # expression-sandbox [![Build Status](https://travis-ci.org/JoshuaWise/expression-sandbox.svg?branch=master)](https://travis-ci.org/JoshuaWise/expression-sandbox)
 This lets you compile and run someone else's arbitrary JavaScript safely within your own JavaScript program.

+**UPDATE:**

+This was more of a fun/experimental project.
+If anyone would like to take over the repo, just ask.
+Otherwise, it will remain archived.

 ## Installation
 ```
 npm install --save expression-sandbox